SMU-SIS/ecology/README.md

 ### Bluetooth Connector

 This inbuilt connector follows a client-server model.
 One device in the Ecology must act as the server and rest of the devices will act as clients.
-Server device can use the Bluetooth Server Connector to connect to the ecology while the client devices can use the Bluetooth Client Connector for the connection.
+Server device can use the Bluetooth Server Connector to connect to the ecology while the client devices can use the Bluetooth Client Connector for the connection. **To use this connector, the client devices must be already paired with the server device via Bluetooth.**

 ### Ecology Connection